-Written Projects: This includes 5-6 short papers or videos (Screencastify or Flipgrid) called "Skill Builders," based on material from the casebook and material presented by the professor through Explain Everything, EdPuzzle, and other online tools.
-They are 2 pages or five minutes long and give you practice with the analysis of the "raw material" that make up Torts case law.
-More information about them can be found on page 3.
+Written Projects: This includes two short videos (Flipgrid) based on your intro material, and material from the casebook and material presented by the professor through various EdTech tools ("You're the Torts Professor").
+The first is 2.5 minutes long, and the other is 10 minutes long.
+The second should give you practice with the analysis of the "raw material" that makes up Torts case law.